Learn about copyright

 Copyright can exist in all sorts of things – for example, music, lyrics, photographs, artwork, books, speeches, TV programmes and movies.

-- Copyright in the music and lyrics will usually be owned by the artist or music publishing company.
+- Copyright in the composition and lyrics will usually be owned by the artist or music publishing company.

 - Copyright in the sound recording will usually be owned by the artist’s record label.

-Use of that track, including any adaptation of the track or any uploading or sharing over the Internet, will require the permission of all of these copyright owners, either directly or through their representatives (for example, through a collecting society or performing rights organisation).
+Use of that music track, including any adaptation or remixing of the music track (including use of any part of the track such as an isolated vocal or guitar performance), or any uploading or sharing over the Internet, will require the permission of all of these copyright owners, either directly or through their representatives (for example, through a collecting society or performing rights organisation).

 Who owns a copyright?